List of The Producers characters: Lorenzo St. DuBois

-Lorenzo St. DuBois, also known by his initials "L.S.D.", is a charismatic but only semi-coherent, flower power hippie who can barely remember his own name.
+Lorenzo St. DuBois, also known by his initials "L.S.D.", is a charismatic but only semi-coherent, flower power hippie (flower child) who can barely remember his own name.

 L.S.D. is cast as Hitler after he had wandered into the wrong theatre by mistake during the casting call.
 In the opening performance of Springtime for Hitler, the audience is initially horrified by the tasteless musical play and begins to leave, but L.S.D.'s beatnik-like portrayal of Hitler (and misunderstanding of the story) is found to be hilarious, causing the audience to misinterpret the production as a satire.
 As a result, Springtime for Hitler is declared a smash hit.

 L.S.D. appears only in the 1967 film.
-In the musical and the 2005 film, Franz Liebkind is cast as Hitler, but breaks a leg and is replaced by Roger De Bris.
+In the musical and the 2005 film, Franz Liebkind is cast as Hitler, but breaks his leg moments before curtain and is replaced by Roger De Bris, whose campy take on Hitler is mistaken for satire, causing the same effect of the play being a hit.